Why do you need to know about Annuities?

 Deferred annuities are classified by the method the insurance company uses to determine how interest in credited to the annuity contract.
 A fixed annuity is the simplest of deferred annuity.
 It generally offers the annuity owner a guaranteed interest rate for a certain period of time.
 Once the initial period ends, a new interest rate is established.
 The fact that fixed annuities have guaranteed principal and interest make them much like the Certificates of Deposit (CD) that banks sell.

-Indexed annuities which became popular after 1990, are relatively new to the life insurance industry.
+Fixed Index annuities which became popular after 1990, are relatively new to the life insurance industry.
 An indexed annuity ties the earnings in the annuity contract to an outside security index.
 The most popular type of indexed annuity is one tied to the Standard and Poor’s (S&P) 500 index.
 This type of annuity is meant to assist clients who want more growth potential than a fixed annuity can offer but who may not be ready for the full risk of a stock market.
-Fixed index annuities have become very sophisticated in last few years but this kind annuity is quite difficult to understand and tricky.
+Fixed index annuities have become very sophisticated in last few years but this kind annuity is quite difficult to understand and some time tricky.

 One of the most prevalent reasons individuals purchase annuity contracts is to accumulate funds for retirement and then, once retired, to manage distribution of those funds.
 The older a person gets, the greater the probability that he or she will need annuities as a financial vehicle either to accumulate tax-deferred dollars for the future or as a source of guaranteed income that provides unique financial security features during retirement.